NiklasJobs/Agent-based_Control_of_Interaction_Area/README.md

 ## Requirements

+For error-free execution of the program, PADE and all other required modules should be installed in a virtual environment.

 Ensure that the following requirements are met:

 - Works with Python 3.9.19 --> If Python 3.9.19 does not work for you, try Python 3.7
 - PADE must be installed. (version 2.2.5) You can install PADE using `pip install pade`. (if you have problems with the installation, make sure you are using Python 3.7)
 - pygame must be installed. (version 2.6.0)
 - shapely must be installed. (version 2.0.6)
-- twisted must be installed. (version 19.7.0)
+- twisted must be installed. (version 19.7.0 / 20.3.0)
 - numpy must be installed (version 2.0.2)

-For error-free execution of the program, PADE and all other required modules should be installed in a virtual environment.

 ## Sources